 The rails of a surfboard will dictate how easy it is to glide through the water and the types of turns your surfboard will do well with.

-A “hard” rail is one with an edge while a “soft” rail is rounded off.
+A “hard” rail on a surfboard is one with an edge while a “soft” rail is rounded off and is smooth.

 If your surfboard rails are hard, it will be easier for your to cut through the water.
 Hard rails are found on performance shortboards but you will also find hard rails on other smaller surfboards like fishes and even mid-lengths.

 Hard rails allows a surfer to dig the rail into the water when the rider is in a critical part of a wave like in the barrel and during turns such as bottom turns and cutbacks.

 A hard rail acts like another fin on the surfboard during turns as they are sharp enough to penetrate the water giving the surfer a solid, stable feel as they transition from one position on the wave to another.

 Surfboards with hard rails are good for “rail-to-rail surfing”, also called “carving” or “S turns”, during which a surfer will use both the inside rail (the rail in the wave face) and the outside rail (the rail closet to the beach) to pump down the line of a wave generating speed and setting themselves up for a big turn or an air.

 Surfboards with hard rails give a surfer a lot of room for performance but they are also less forgiving than softer rails given their cuts-like-a-knife edge that naturally wants to dig into the water.

 When you see a surfer performing a cut back or a bottom turn with almost half of their surfboard submerged in the water (which is referred to as “surfing on rail”) they are riding a surfboard with hard rails.